danielscholl-osdu/indexer/provider/indexer-reference/README.md

 # Indexer Service
-os-indexer-gcp is a [Spring Boot](https://spring.io/projects/spring-boot) service that is responsible for indexing Records that enable the `os-search` service to execute OSDU R2 domain searches against Elasticsearch.
+os-indexer-reference is a [Spring Boot](https://spring.io/projects/spring-boot) service that is responsible for indexing Records that enable the `os-search` service to execute OSDU hybrid cloud searches against Elasticsearch.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.